Enter Your Work

 Have I got a username and password?

-You can go straight to the awards platform https://icad.awardsplatform.com to set up a user profile or if you entered last year, you can log in with those details.
+You can go straight to the awards platform https://icad.awardsplatform.com to set up a user profile or if you entered in the last couple of years, you can log in with those details.
 Multiple users can be added from individual agencies or studios and still assign all the work to the appropriate company.
 You will need a membership code to submit the work.

 Have I checked that I have the correct files ready?